-The Peer Mentor Program assists incoming students with the transition to law school by providing continuous guidance and support throughout the 1L year.
+The Peer Mentor Program assists incoming first-year and transfer students with the transition to law school by providing continuous guidance and support throughout their entire first-year at USC.
 From the first day of Orientation to the last final exam in May, incoming students are assigned two Peer Mentors that serve as a primary resource throughout the first year.
 Mentors assist with this transition by making new students feel welcomed, connecting them with their new environment, and guiding them to social and developmental resources so that all entering students can become an integral part of the law school community.
 New students meet their specific Mentors during Orientation, and as the semester and year roll along, Mentors check-in regularly.
 Each selected Peer Mentor is an exceptional second-year law student who sincerely wants to help new students have a fun, successful and engaging first-year.

 Undergraduate: Brigham Young University